 As part of the University's gift assessment program, an annual fee is assessed on the average twenty-quarter market value of assets held in the endowment investment portfolio.
-For the year ended June 30, 2023, the annual fee was 1.35%, with 0.65% designated for University Advancement, 0.60% designated to college-level fundraising efforts and 0.10% designated for the customer relationship management software upgrade.
-For the year ended June 30, 2022, the annual fee was 1.25%, with 0.65% designated for University Advancement and 0.60% designated to college-level fundraising efforts.
+For the years ending June 30, 2024 and 2023, the annual fee was 1.35%, with 0.65% designated for University Advancement, 0.60% designated to college-level fundraising efforts and 0.10% designated for the customer relationship management software upgrade.